deftio/quikdown/examples/sample-rich-content.md

 # Welcome to Quikdown

-**Quikdown** is compact markdown parser/editor.
+**Quikdown** is a compact markdown parser/editor.
 This document shows various features such as html preview, Mermaid diagrams, syntax-highlighted code blocks, tables, and inline SVG graphics.

 [Code is Here on GitHub](www.github.com/deftio/quikdown)

-Squibview allows live view of source (mixed markdown), rendered (html), or split-view for debugging.
+Quikdown allows live view of source (mixed markdown), rendered (html), or split-view for debugging.
 It can be used as a lightweight editor or as a headless component which can be deployed in apps.
-Squibview supports running headless (no controls) and can be styled or themed with CSS.
+Quikdown supports running headless (no controls) and can be styled or themed with CSS.

 ## Diagram Example